geerlingguy/packer-ubuntu-1804/README.md

     - Select _Create a new Vagrant Box_
     - Create a box named "ubuntu1804"
     - Create an access token.
 Copy it to your clipboard as it will be displayed only once.
-  - Create environment variable `VAGRANT_CLOUD_TOKEN` whose value is your accesstoken:
+  - Create environment variable `VAGRANT_CLOUD_TOKEN` whose value is your access token:
     ```
     export VAGRANT_CLOUD_TOKEN=ab44...95ef
     ```